jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### 435 Research
 NZQA has the power to carry out any research activities that it considers relevant to the performance of its functions.

-**Qualifications Framework**
+**Qualifications and Credentials Framework**

-### 436 Qualifications Framework
+### 436 Qualifications and Credentials Framework
-(1) The Qualifications Framework—
+(1) The Qualifications and Credentials Framework—
-  (a) consists of all qualifications that have been approved and listed by NZQA in accordance with the rules made under section 452; and
+  (a) consists of all qualifications and micro-credentials that have been approved and listed by NZQA in accordance with the rules made under section 452; and
-  (b) includes the rules relating to the Qualifications Framework made under that section.
+  (b) includes the rules relating to the framework made under that section.
 (2) NZQA—
-  (a) must list on the Qualifications Framework all qualifications that it has approved in accordance with the rules:
+  (a) must list on the Qualifications and Credentials Framework all qualifications and micro-credentials that it has approved in accordance with the rules made under section 452:
-  (b) may, in accordance with the rules, amend, add to, remove, or alter the status of any qualification on the framework.
+  (b) may, in accordance with the rules, review, amend, remove, or alter the status of any qualification or micro-credential on the framework.
-(3) If a qualification is removed from the Qualifications Framework,— (a) any programme approval held by an institution in respect of the qualification lapses; and (b) any accreditation granted to an institution in respect of the qualification lapses.
+(3) If a qualification is removed from the Qualifications and Credentials Framework,— (a) any programme approval granted to an institution under section 439 in respect of that qualification lapses; and (b) any accreditation granted to an institution under section 441 in respect of that qualification lapses.
+(4) If a micro-credential is removed from the Qualifications and Credentials Framework,— (a) any approval of the content of that micro-credential granted to an institution under section 445 lapses; and (b) any accreditation granted to an institution under section 446A to provide that micro-credential lapses.

-**Directory of Assessment Standards**
+**Directory of Assessment and Skill Standards**

-### 437 Directory of Assessment Standards
+### 437 Directory of Assessment and Skill Standards
-(1) The Directory of Assessment Standards consists of all standards approved by NZQA for use by institutions as standards for the assessment of students.
+(1) The Directory of Assessment and Skill Standards consists of all assessment and skill standards approved by NZQA for use by institutions as standards for the assessment of students.
 (2) An application to have standards listed in the Directory— (a) may only be made by an approved standard-setting body; and (b) must be made in accordance with the rules.